+A separate Karzai initiative, which does not have unqualified international support, is to negotiate a reconciliation with senior insurgent leaders.
 The issue had momentum in late 2008.
 Press reports said that Afghan officials (led by Karzai's brother Qayyum) and Taliban members had met each other in Ramadan-related gatherings in Saudi Arabia in September 2008.
 Another round of talks was held in late January 2009 in Saudi Arabia, and there are reports of ongoing contacts in Dubai, UAE.
+The positions of Umar, Hikmatyar, and Haqqani toward a "deal" with Karzai were discussed above.

 In March 2009, President Obama publicly ruled out negotiations with Mullah Umar and his aides because of their alignment with the Al Qaeda organization.
 However, the Afghan side differs from this view and some press reports say there are Afghan talks with persons believed associated or in touch with Umar.
 Some of these talks apparently involved Arsala Rahmani, a former Taliban official now in parliament, and the former Taliban Ambassador to Pakistan, Abdul Salam Zaeef, who purportedly is in touch with Umar's inner circle.
 The core Taliban leaders continue to demand that (1) all foreign troops leave Afghanistan; (2) a new "Islamic" constitution be adopted; and (3) Islamic law is imposed.
-However, some press reports say that talks have discussed preliminary confidence building measures, such as removal of the names of Taliban figures from U.N. lists of terrorists, lists established pursuant to Resolution 1390 (January 2002).
-Even though negotiations involve hard core Taliban figures, U.S. officials apparently have not sought to obstruct these talks, even though President Obama ruled out compromise with Umar in the March 2009 policy announcement.
-In his election campaign, Karzai said that, if he wins, he intends to call a loya jirga, to include Taliban figures, to try to bring about an end to the insurgency.
-He reiterated that intent in his November 19 inaugural speech.